viereckm/LBMCombinedCollisionOperators/README.md

 ## Running the benchmark

 ### Coarse grid validation (reccommended)
-To run the simulation on the two grids that are similar t the ones used in [reference literature](./referenceLiterature/), just type
+To run the simulation on the two grids that are similar to the ones used in [reference literature](./referenceLiterature/), just type

 ```
 ./runCoarseGrids.sh